I've been stuck in front of the first door, even bringing the key. It's happened just once. Maybe it is a bug.

 [ A serial killer.
 Two detectives.
 An anonymous tip. ]

 The Investigation is a small third-person 3D point and click room escape adventure where you take the role of Rebecca Castle, a fearless yet impulsive police detective.
-You and your partner, Chris Sanders, are following a lead on the Kingsroad Killer, a smart murderer that kills his victims after torturing them for days.
+You and your partner, Christian Sanders, are following a lead on the Kingsroad Killer, a heartless murderer that kills his victims after torturing them for days.

-The Investigation project has been developed using exclusively the Game Creator tools as a demo of what can be achieved without programming a single line of code.
+The Investigation project has been developed using exclusively the Game Creator tools for Unity as a demo of what can be achieved without programming a single line of code.

 - Move the character across the scene and interact with different elements.